UjjwalS2/IPO-Analytics/README.md

 # IPO-Analytics
-Tool to analyse upcoming IPOs and give chances of theeir successful listings.
+Tool to analyse upcoming IPOs and give chances of their successful listings.